| | | | | |

 ProDeskSim started around 2020-2021 as a small operation making Bravo addons, and grew almost entirely through flight sim forums and YouTube reviews.
 It’s likely a one-person or very small team operation, which explains both the quality attention and the shipping timelines (more on that shortly).
 The engineering philosophy is clear: aircraft-specific designs with functional mechanisms, not generic throttle overlays.

 The technical standout is their hidden spring mechanism.
-Where competitors like FlightSimFactory use visible external springs, ProDeskSim conceals everything internally for a cleaner finished look.
+FlightSimFactory runs visible external springs; ProDeskSim routes everything internally, which makes for a cleaner finish.
 Their spring-loaded flaps provide proper tactile feedback at each detent position, and the thrust reversers are consistently praised as smoother than the competition.
 Tool-free installation is another selling point – most products snap directly onto the Bravo without any fiddling.

 Community Sentiment

-From the YouTube reviews I’ve watched, the consensus is fairly consistent.
-Build quality wins head-to-head comparisons.
+Across the YouTube reviews and forum comparisons, the consensus holds up well.
+Build quality is the consistent win in head-to-head tests.
 SimFanatic called their A319-A321 Advanced “the best product I’ve tried from ProDeskSim.”
 FSElite’s 737 comparison praised the “better thrust reversers” and “smoother action” versus HomeCockpit.
 CST FlightDeck noted “excellent print quality” across the range.

 The criticism is equally consistent, though.
 Tight tolerances can cause rubbing on some units – mostly a bedding-in issue but worth knowing.
-Caps don’t always snap on securely across all models.
-And the big one: shipping.
-ProDeskSim products show as “in stock” but they’re actually made to order.
-Five-plus weeks for delivery is common, which catches people off guard.
-If you’re the impatient type, factor that in before ordering.
+Caps don’t always clip on solidly across all models.
+Then there’s shipping – the bigger gripe.
+Items show as “in stock” on the site, but they’re made to order.
+Five weeks or more is a common wait, and that catches people out.
+Worth knowing before you commit.

 ProDeskSim is roughly 27% more expensive than HomeCockpit for equivalent products – the 737 addon runs about $130 versus $102 from HomeCockpit.
-The quality difference justifies the premium for most buyers, but if you’re purely budget-conscious, HomeCockpit is the obvious alternative.
-For accuracy purists, FlightSimFactory on Etsy takes a more realism-focused design approach and might edge it on certain aircraft types.
+For most buyers the quality gap justifies the price difference.
+Budget-first?
+HomeCockpit is the obvious call.
+For accuracy over aesthetics, FlightSimFactory on Etsy leans harder into realism on some aircraft types.

 ProDeskSim’s Flagship Throttle Addons

 ProDeskSim’s throttle addons are the core business.
-Each one is designed for a specific aircraft type with functional flap mechanisms, detents, and thrust reversers tailored to that airframe.
-The “Advanced” variants include the full feature set – spring-loaded flaps, functional reversers, and decorative hardware details.
+Each is aircraft-specific – flap mechanisms, detents, and reversers are all tailored to the airframe rather than generic.
+“Advanced” variants get the full set: spring-loaded flaps, working reversers, decorative hardware.

 A380 Advanced Throttle

 The A380 Advanced is ProDeskSim’s most expensive throttle addon at $169.
 It covers the wide-body Airbus quad-engine configuration with spring-loaded flaps and functional thrust reversers.
-The hidden spring mechanism keeps everything looking clean, which matters when you’re staring at it during long-haul flights in MSFS or X-Plane.
+The internal spring keeps the front panel uncluttered – something you’ll appreciate on a long-haul sector in MSFS or X-Plane.

 For A380 pilots specifically, this is the only game in town at this quality level.
 The internal spring design and decorative screw details set it apart from anything else available for the Bravo.